dfunni/TC4nano/README.md

 ### Generic Arduino Not Recognized (macOS)

-Copy and paste these commands into terminal one by one (to open terminal press command+space and type terminal, then hit enter):
+Copy and paste these commands into terminal one by one (to open terminal press command+space and type 'terminal', then hit enter):

 First check to see if homebrew is installed